 “I am very happy to be back … it is the best moment of my life,” senior party aides quoted Sharif as saying as he arrived on an aeroplane provided by King Abdullah of Saudi Arabia.

-“My return is not the result of any deal,” he told reporters.
+“My return is not the result of any deal,” he told reporters at the airport.
 “My life and death are for Pakistan.

 “We will fully participate in national politics.
 We don’t believe in the politics of vengeance.”

-Al Jazeera’s Kamal Hyder in Lahore said there were noisy scenes outside the terminal.
+Al Jazeera’s Kamal Hyder in Lahore said there were noisy scenes outside the airport terminal.

-About 1,000 of Sharif’s supporters found a way through tight security to enter the terminal building, waving the green flag of his party and shouting “Prime Minister Nawaz Sharif” and “Go, Musharraf, go!”
+About 1,000 of Sharif’s supporters found a way through tight security around the airport to enter the terminal building, waving the green flag of his party and shouting “Prime Minister Nawaz Sharif” and “Go, Musharraf, go!”.